 Many buyers are simply too busy with their own lives to devote such substantial time into their property.

-How can you find abandoned properties?
-Needless to say, they are unlikely to be posted on the windows of fancy real estate firms or advertised in the newspaper's real estate section.
-These properties are ordinarily not so photogenic, and lack the traditional motivated seller who finds a broker to list the home.
+You're not likely to find abandoned properties posted on the windows of fancy real estate firms or widely advertised.
+They are ordinarily not photogenic; no one is mowing the grass, pruning the shrubs, picking up garbage or flyers, or otherwise maintaining them; and they lack the traditional motivated seller who finds a broker to list the home.

 If you know the neighborhood, you might be able to find an abandoned property through simple visual inspection.
 You might be aware of a home where the weeds are overgrown and the mail has accumulated.

-Once you find the address, you can go to your local county assessor's office (sometimes called a county clerk or municipal property manager) and ask to see the property records associated with that address.
-These are generally public documents, which will give you information about the last owner.
+Once you find the address, you can communicate with or visit your local county assessor's office (sometimes called a county clerk or municipal property manager) and ask to see the property records associated with that address.
+These are ordinarily public documents, which will give you information about the last owner.

 You might discover that the owner simply has multiple homes, and has left this one vacant without the intention of abandoning it.
-In this case, you may seek to contact the homeowner directly with an offer of purchase.
+In this case, you might seek to contact the homeowner directly with a purchase offer.

-Alternatively, you may discover that the owner has not paid property taxes for years, and is nowhere to be found.
+Alternatively, you might discover that the owner has not paid property taxes for years, and is nowhere to be found.
 Perhaps civil or criminal proceedings are pending against that homeowner.
-In these situations, the local or state government may have taken possession of the property and offer it for sale.
+In these situations, the local or state government might have taken possession of the property and at some point offer it for sale.

 Banks are another useful resource.
-If a property owner has abandoned a home, it is likely that the person had a mortgage that he or she couldn't afford.
-In such a situation, the bank that issued the mortgage might have initiated a foreclosure proceeding in an attempt to recapture ownership of the property with the intention of reselling it.
+Perhaps the property owner abandoned the home due to inability to pay the mortgage.
+The bank or lender might have initiated a foreclosure proceeding in an attempt to recapture ownership with the intention of reselling.
 Banks will often maintain lists of foreclosed properties that are available for purchase, often as a substantial discount below market value, as the bank is attempting to cut its losses on the property.

-If you are interested in purchasing a home in a particular area, pay a visit to local banks and ask if they have any foreclosure lists or sales.
+If you are interested in purchasing a home in a particular area, contact local banks and ask if they have any foreclosure lists or sales.

-Almost by definition, abandoned houses are likely to look a bit shabby from the outside.
-They probably lack a fresh coat of paint, might have overgrown plants in the yard, and might have obvious areas needing repair.
-But as a potential buyer of such a house, you should be far more concerned with the hidden (sometimes known as "latent") defects.
+Almost by definition, abandoned houses are likely to look a bit shabby from the outside, with peeling paint, rotting wood, and so on.
+But as a potential buyer, you should be far more concerned with the hidden (sometimes known as "latent") defects.

 A latent defect is one you cannot easily see with your own eyes.
-Abandoned houses might have significant structural damage and rot, outdated electrical or plumbing installations, termites or other creatures living inside, stolen copper pipes and fixtures, and rampant asbestos in the ceilings and walls.
+Abandoned houses might have significant structural damage and rot, outdated electrical or plumbing installations, termites or other creatures living deep within, missing (stolen) copper pipes and fixtures, and rampant asbestos in the ceilings and walls.